trambarhq/relaks-starwars-example-isomorphic/README.md

 ## Client-side code changes

-The source file [main.js](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/main.js) serves as our app's entry point.
-In the previous examples, all it does is render the `Application` component into a DIV in the DOM.
+The source file [main.js](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/main.js) serves as our front-end's entry point.
+In the previous examples, all it does is render the `FrontEnd` component into a DIV in the DOM.
 To support SSR, we need to make the code behave differently when it's running on the server.
 When the `window` object is absent, the following code path is used:

 ```javascript
 async function serverSideRender(options) {